 The last category is operational excellence.
 These companies can do amazing things, like ship a package from coast to coast overnight, and be able to tell their customer exactly where it is the entire time and when it will arrive.
 Or serve millions of cheeseburgers at thousands of locations around the world, all tasting mostly the same, in less than a minute after a customer places a custom order.

-Market Strategy 101: How big is your business?
+Market Strategy 101: Evaluate your company’s market share

 The second step a company must take is to determine how much market share it has, and how much is available to gain and at what cost?
 If a company already has a significant share of the market, it should know how its market share can be defended or how it could expand the market.